Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

     A. Prepare sufficient Qubit working solution to accommodate all standards and samples by diluting the Qubit dsDNA HS Reagent 1:200 in Qubit dsDNA HS Buffer.

     - 1 μl Qubit dsDNA HS Reagent + 199 μl Qubit dsDNA HS Buffer
-    - For example, for 8 samples, prepare enough working solution for the samples and 2 standards: ~200 μl per tube in 10 tubes yields 2 mL of working solution (10 μl of Qubit reagent plus 1990 μl of Qubit buffer).
+    - For example, for 8 samples, prepare enough working solution for the samples and two standards: ~200 μl per tube in 10 tubes yields 2 mL of working solution (10 μl of Qubit reagent plus 1990 μl of Qubit buffer).

 3. Prepare the standards: